 16 Top-Rated Museums and Art Galleries in Vienna

-Vienna, one of the most beautiful of Europe's historic cities, has long been one of the continent's most important cultural centers.
-And, as the seat of Austria's ruling Habsburg family for some 700 years, Vienna attracted the brightest creative minds from across the country, a rich legacy that's celebrated in its many fascinating museums — more than 100 of them all told — and numerous first-rate art galleries.
-Many of the best lie within an easy walk of Vienna's inner city, a pedestrian-friendly area in the center that is also rich in tourist attractions, shopping, and dining.
-To help you make the most of your valuable visiting time, here's our choice of the very best museums and art galleries in Vienna:
+Today, this rich legacy is celebrated in Vienna's many fascinating museums — more than 100 of them all told — and numerous first-rate art galleries.
+Many of the best places to visit lie within an easy walk of Vienna's inner city, a pedestrian-friendly area in the center that is also rich in tourist attractions, shopping, and world-class dining experiences.

 The Museum of Art History (Kunsthistorisches Museum), its mighty dome crowned by a bronze figure of Pallas Athene, houses one of the most important art collections in the world.
 Housed in its current palatial facility since 1891, the gallery's primary exhibits include its Egyptian-Oriental Collection, the Collection of Greek and Roman Antiquities, the Sculpture and Decorative Arts Collection, the Collection of Coins and, of course, its extensive collection of paintings.